Children Left Behind

 “As providers — like most Americans — we carry implicit biases,” said Cort.
 Implicit bias is the result of a lifetime of “classical conditioning,” she said.
 “If you present two stimuli simultaneously, and you do it repeatedly, your brain — which wants to be efficient — will make an association [subconsciously] that when one stimulus is presented, the other one should come next.”

-A 1988 study of more than 300 psychiatrists found that, when presented with patients showing identical symptoms, they overwhelmingly diagnosed black men with severe conditions, like schizophrenia, while diagnosing white men with milder conditions, like depression.
+A 1988 study of more than 300 psychiatrists found that, when presented with patients showing identical symptoms, they overwhelmingly diagnosed black men with severe conditions, like schizophrenia, while diagnosing white men with milder conditions, like mood disorder.

 “Those psychiatrists were probably all lovely people,” Cort said.
 But “they’ve also been exposed to the idea that, when they see black men portrayed on television, it’s usually in reference to some violent action—something negative.”
 On some level, “they think of black men as suspicious and dangerous and paranoid.
 That bias was impacting how they were reading the very same symptoms.”